serverless/serverless/docs/developing-plugins/building-provider-integrations.md

 # Building provider integrations

-Integrating different Infrastructure providers happens through the standard plugin setup.
+Integrating different infrastructure providers happens through the standard plugin setup.
 Infrastructure provider plugins should bind to specific lifecycle events of the `deploy` command to compile the function and their events to provider specific resources.